 Specifications

-Behaverse Data Model (BDM) specifies dataset structure and a set of tables that are designed to capture the information relevant to the study of human behavior in many cognitive tests and questionnaires.
-The tables are designed to be tidy and to capture a wide variety of behavioral experiments.
+Behaverse Data Model (BDM) is a dataset structure designed to capture information relevant to the study of human behavior across a wide range of cognitive tests and questionnaires.
+It defines a folder structure and a set of tidy tables for organizing data from diverse behavioral experiments.

 General